Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Anomalous Tolman-Ehrenfest temperature

 By substituting Eq.~\eqref{eq:Newtonian} into Eq.~\eqref{eq:Tolman}, we obtain $T^2({\bs r}) g_{00}({\bs r})= T_0^2$ which defines the Luttinger temperature (see Section~27 of \cite{landau1981statistical}):

-Upon spatial differentiating we recover the Luttinger relation~\eqref{eq:Luttingerrel} to lowest order in the gravitational factor $\phi$.
-This paves the way towards the correspondence within linear response framework between a perturbative parameter $\nabla\phi$ and the perturbative parameter $\nabla T/T$.
+Upon spatial differentiating with respect to position we recover the Luttinger relation~\eqref{eq:Luttingerrel} This paves the way towards the correspondence within linear response framework between a perturbative parameter $\nabla\phi$ and the perturbative parameter $\nabla T/T$.

 Neither Luttinger's nor Tolman-Ehrenfest's relations account for possible quantum anomalies.
 Our first goal is to show how these relations, widely used to identify the energy density and energy current of matter fields~\cite{oji1985theory,cooper1997thermoelectric,qin2011energy,gromov2015thermal,shitade2014heat,tatara2015thermal,tatara2015thermal_2}, are modified in the presence of anomalies.